Paul de Zylva20 Jul 2022

 Plan and report There must be transparent and streamlined national biodiversity strategies and reporting obligations, as well as a mandatory review process for all countries.

 Governments need new ways to measure progress, because relying on GDP to measure success tends to result in measuring and valuing the very things that cause the problems in the first place.

 Enforce agreements There must be a credible way to challenge nations if they fail.
 The new agreement needs proper compliance mechanisms with severe consequences and sanctions for countries that breach the terms of the agreement.

 The world doesn’t need more deals that look good on paper but are ignored as normal business and politics resumes.

 As the top scientists say in the IPBES Global Assessment, “Goals for conserving and sustainably using nature and achieving sustainability cannot be met by current trajectories, and goals for 2030 and beyond may only be achieved through transformative changes across economic, social, political and technological factors.”

-Our leaders have the chance at the climate and nature talks to seize the day.
-The interdependence of climate change and biodiversity loss are clear.
-As hosts of the respective talks the roles of China and the UK are pivotal by leading on the world stage – and also at home – to end the complacency and inertia that’s got us into this mess.
+Our leaders have the chance at the climate and nature talks to seize the day - and the decade.
+The interdependence of climate change and biodiversity loss is clear.
+China, the USA, the EU and the UK are pivotal by leading on the world stage – and also at home – to end the complacency and inertia that’s got us into this mess.